Hexenstag-Team/CK2-Hexenstag-Dev/.github/ISSUE_TEMPLATE/Custom Characters.md

 *Misc*
-Your character can have a barony or landless
+Your character can have a barony or be landless
 If landless you can name who's court your in.

 **Screenshots**